Cyclophosphamide is a chemotherapy drug used to treat different cancers, including lymphomas, leukaemias, myeloma, lung cancer and breast cancer.

 Changes in the way the kidneys and liver work

 Treatment can affect how your kidneys and liver work.
 This is usually mild and goes back to normal after treatment.
-You will have blood tests before chemotherapy to check how well your kidneys and liver are working.
+You're very unlikely to notice any problems, but your doctor will take regular blood samples to check your kidneys are working properly.

 Less common side effects of cyclophosphamide